Skip to main content

 EV Charging

-• EV fast charger SPAC, Australia: advised Decarbonization Plus Acquisition Corporation II (DCRN), a special purpose acquisition company (SPAC) on its merger with the maker of fast chargers for electric vehicles Tritium Holdings Pty Ltd, becoming the first Australian company to reach a deal with a SPAC.
+• EV fast charger SPAC, Australia: advised Decarbonization Plus Acquisition Corporation II (DCRN), a special purpose acquisition company (SPAC), on its merger with a maker of fast chargers for electric vehicles, Tritium Holdings Pty Ltd, becoming the first Australian company to reach a deal with a SPAC.

 Interconnectors